-- Prior to any direct ground disturbance activities commencing in a proposed work area, relevant site personnel (or the relevant Project Manager) will prepare a Ground Disturbance Permit for approval by the Environmental and Approvals Lead (or relevant equivalent). - Approval of the Ground Disturbance Permit must be obtained prior to the commencement of direct ground disturbance activities.
+- Prior to any direct ground disturbance activities commencing in a proposed work area, relevant site personnel (or the relevant Project Manager) will prepare a Ground Disturbance Permit for approval by the Environmental Superintendent. - Approval of the Ground Disturbance Permit must be obtained prior to the commencement of direct ground disturbance activities.
 The proposed impact area would be delineated in accordance with the Biodiversity Management Plan and Revegetation Strategy, prior to commencing disturbance works.